-In 2013, Hebert and Sky High took the tournament to the National Shooting Complex in San Antonio where they hosted over 1,000 shooters and raised a record-breaking $750,000 net profit for St. Jude and The Ronald McDonald House of Memphis.
+During the summer of 2012, Hebert was offered a sales position for Extreme Energy Services and never content with “meeting goals”, Hebert began looking for new ways to take Sky High to the next level.
+In 2013, Hebert and Sky High took the tournament to the National Shooting Complex in San Antonio where they hosted over 1,000 shooters and raised a record-breaking $750,000 net profit for kids fighting cancer.

 Jessy Deardurff was born and raised in Mason, Ohio.
 She graduated from the University of Tennessee in 2009 with a Bachelor’s of Science in Education.
 Jessy joined Sky High as the Operations Director in March of 2015 and is currently responsible for event management and also maintaining relations with St. Jude, Ronald McDonald House of Memphis, the Board of Directors, sponsors, advisors, committee members and supporters.
 Prior to joining Sky High Jessy worked for Occidental Petroleum as a Human Resources Associate working with international employee relations.
-She currently lives in Midland, Texas and enjoys fitness, traveling, time with friends, family, sports and being actively involved with her church.
+She enjoys fitness, traveling, time with friends, family, sports and being actively involved with her church.

 Marketing & Communications Director